-A course in the installation, configuring, maintaining, and troubleshooting of an Internet Information Services (IIS) 7.0 web server and Terminal Services in Windows Server 2008 (2 lecture and 2 lab hours per week).
-Prerequisite ITMT 2301 or ITMT 2302.
-[CIP 11.0901]
+A course in the installation, configuring, maintaining, and troubleshooting of an Internet Information Services (IIS) 7.0 web server and Terminal Services in Windows Server 2008 (2 lecture and 2 lab

 Windows Server 2008: Server Administrator (3 credits)

 Knowledge and skills for the entry-level server administrator or information technology (IT) professional to implement, monitor and maintain Windows Server 2008 servers.
 (2 lecture & 2 lab hours per week).
 Prerequisite ITMT 2301 or ITMT 2302.
 [CIP 11.0901]